Ulricharmel001/Ulricharmel001/README.md

 ### 🔭 Working On
 - **E-learning platform**: Developing an interactive and feature-rich platform with my team at **Gep Academy**.
-- **Airbnb Clone App**: A project to simulate the core features of the Airbnb platform, a replica of the pupolar AirBnB platform with features like Booking, listing, Signup Login etc.
+- **Airbnb Clone App**: A project to simulate the core features of the Airbnb platform, a replica of the pupolar AirBnB platform with features like Space booking, listing, Signup Login etc.

 ### 🌍 Languages
 - **English**, **French**